drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

     shooter on the left.
   * Walk over to them and have them hit you to knock you into a screen transition death.
-  * Spend 2 ults to clean up the enemies here.
+  * Spend 1 ult to clean up the enemies here.
   * **Emma Frost**
     * Takes 5 ults to kill, and pull her to the left.
   * Move to the bottom left/right and wander around avoiding the bombs while counting to 14 (numbers may vary), then ult in the middle.
-  * Die to the trollie then jump->attack to the right and ult.
+  * Kill everyone on the trollies, then die to the enemies on the right.
+  * Kill the congregated group and continue right.
-  * Move right and ult the far right.
+  * Move past the first wave of 5 enemies, then ult the next group.
-  * Ult the far right again, then die to the shooters.
+  * Ult the far right.
-  * Ult the left, then move to the next screen and wait for the 3rd row of sentinels to come in.
+  * Wait for the sentinels to come in, then ult the group.
+Die on the next screen.
   * Ult when the fifth tank-man comes out.
   * Move towards the middle and ult when you can clear down to 5.
   * **Juggernaut**